-I teach middle school, and mixing it up is really important to keep the kids on their toes.
+I teach middle school, and mixing it up is really important to keep the kids on their toes especially when it comes to test prep.
 One of the best things when I was a kid was seeing the TV and VCR set up and ready to go for the class period.
 Movie day!
-We don't need that archaic set up anymore, and… Continue reading Games for the Win- Using Games to Spice Things Up in the Classroom
+We don't… Continue reading Games for the Win- Using Games to Spice Up STAAR Test Prep

 It's been a while since I talked about grammar, so I thought I'd revisit it now.
 It might be because I'm smack in the middle of trying to run through topics my 8th graders should already know like subjects and predicates, but it's also something that some teachers struggle to get into their plans.
 Maybe… Continue reading Grammar, Grammar, and More Grammar